-Contrary to what its name suggests, Nove Mesto (a.k.a.
-Prague New Town) dates back to 1348, when it was founded by Charles IV.
+Contrary to what its name suggests, Nove Mesto (also known as Prague New Town) dates back to 1348, when it was founded by Charles IV.
 Nove Mesto wraps around the south and east of Stare Mesto and is twice its size.

 Originally laid out around three marketplaces, Prague New Town was home to tradesmen and craftsmen.
 Towards the end of the 1800s, large-scale demolition and redevelopment of the area took place, giving rise to what we see today.

 Prague New Town, an architectural mix of old and new, is a commercial and business area.
-Here you find shops, restaurants, clubs, hotels and entertainment outlets all mixed in with tourist sights.
+Here you find shops, restaurants, clubs, hotels, and entertainment outlets mixed with tourist sights.

 Join me now for a tour around the sights of Prague New Town.
 This is the order I will be exploring them in, followed by a few more helpful details.